joshir/leetcode-prep/README.md

 # interview stuff

-Studying and experimenting w/ data structures, algorithms and problems for interviews etc.
+data structures, algorithms and problems for interviews etc.